🧬

 Official measurements, coat, and temperament

-• Color: Golden-red or reddish-brown, lighter on the underparts.
+• Color: Golden-red or reddish-brown, with the shade being brighter on the back and lighter on the underparts.

 Breed Trivia